John-Jepsen/linkedin_scrapper/README.md

 - 'Requests' library to perform HTTP requests without logging in.
 - 'BS4' (BeautifulSoup4) for parsing HTML pages.
 - 'Logging' for debugging and tracking the scraping process.
-- Concurrency implemented with ThreadPoolExecutor for faster scraping.
+- 'ThreadPoolExecutor' for implemeting concurrency to enable faster scraping.

 ### Usage